WillFromIBM/isva-lib-wm/readme.md

 ## Installation

-To install the library, upload lib-wm.js as a new mapping rule to ISAM (Secure Access Control -> Mapping Rules)..
+To install the library, upload lib-wm.js as a new mapping rule to ISAM (Secure Access Control -> Mapping Rules).

 In the mapping rule where you want to use the library functions, include the library with